Recovery FAQs

 What are council basing the Category 3 flood classification on?

-The council makes category decisions based on the process outlines in our ‘How we make category decisions’ guide, in our storm recovery documents.
+The council makes category decisions based on the process outlined in our ‘How we make category decisions’ guide, in our storm recovery documents page.

 Is it logical to say that if my neighbour is categorised as 3, then my property would likely be Category 3?